Project-OMOTES/simulator-core/doc/controller/controller.rst

 Controller
 =====================================
-The controller is responsible for providing set points for the assets in the simulator.
-The ESDL is parsed in the mapper functions to controller objects.
-This will result in a controller class object which can be called each time step.
-The controller will then calculate the set points for this time step.
-It will then pass back the set points to the simulator.
-This is done via a dict, where the key is the id of the asset and the value is another dict.
+The controller manages set points for assets in the simulator.
+ESDL data is parsed by mapper functions into controller objects.
+These controller objects are stored in an overarching controller class, which is invoked at each time step to calculate and return the set points for that step.
+These set points are passed back to the simulator in a dictionary format, where the key is the asset ID, and the value is another dictionary.
-This dict contains the set points for the asset.
-The key of this dict is the property which needs to be set (e.g. supply temperature, heat demand).
-The value is the set point for this property.
+This inner dictionary holds the set points, with the keys being properties (e.g., supply temperature, heat demand) and the values being their corresponding set points.

-The current controller implementation works based on the priority of the source.
+The overarching controller class prioritizes source allocation based on a priority system.
-The controller will first allocate capacity of the source with the priority of 1.
-If more capacity is required, the sources with priority 2 will be used etc. If the demand is lower then the available capacity of the observed sources, the remaining demand will be equally distributed over the source at the observed priority.
-In the case the demand is higher then the available source capacity, a message is passed to the user and the demand is downscaled to match the available capacity.
+It first assigns capacity from priority 1 sources.
+If more capacity is needed, it moves to priority 2, and so on.
+If demand is lower than the available capacity at a given priority, the excess is equally distributed across the sources.
+If demand exceeds capacity, a message is sent to the user, and demand is downscaled to match available resources.

-When an storage is present in the network, the controller will first allocate the capacity of the sources to meet the demand of the consumers.
-The remaining capacity will be used to charge the storage.
+When storage is present, the controller first allocates source capacity to meet consumer demand.
-When the capacity of the sources is not sufficient to meet the demand of the consumers, the controller will use the storage to meet the remaining demand.
-This is a very simple implementation of a control strategy.
-In future more complex strategies might be added.
+Any remaining capacity is used to charge the storage.
+If source capacity is insufficient, the controller taps into the storage to meet the remaining demand.
+This basic control strategy may be extended with more complex strategies in the future.

 The controller consists of the following classes: